FaridHub/FinTimeMachineUI/README.md

 # FinTimeMachineUI
-This Project is written in Angular JS, UI to assist future financial planning using azure ai services.
+This Project is written in Angular, UI to assist future financial planning using azure ai services.